 This church was my church from the time I was four or five years old until I graduated from college and left Colorado to teach in California.
 When my husband and I retired, we moved back to Idaho Springs.
 Since I am a church going Christian, it was natural for me to return to the church I grew up in.
-I feel blessed to have Pastor Bill leading us.
-I’ve worked with several pastors over the years who have had strong points, but none have been quite as totally dedicated as Pastor Bill.
-I rarely leave church wondering why I came.
-His messages speak to me.
-Also, the congregation is friendly and most make me feel welcome.
+The congregation is friendly and most make me feel welcome.

 I'm a new member, only three years.
 I love this church because Pastor Bill gives a terrific sermon!
 I always feel like he's speaking directly to me!
 That's the sign of a great speaker.
 He's been inspirational and encouraging and it keeps me coming every Sunday.
 I've not experienced this anywhere else.
 It took a Methodist/Presbyterian church, with Protestant, Catholic and Jewish members and a Baptist pastor to bring us here, in the United Church.
 Pastor Bill is teaching us, coaching us, to all follow the Light!
 I'm grateful!

 I love UCIS because I always feel welcome there.
-Pastor Bill provides an uplifting and educational message and when I attend service, I am greeted with warm smiles and I feel included, like I belong there and like people care about me.
+When I attend service, I am greeted with warm smiles and I feel included, like I belong there and like people care about me.